Slide

 About the Director

 Dr. Joe W. Priest, Professor, is a graduate of Texas A&M University-Commerce with a Doctorate in Physical Education (1983).
 He earned his Master’s Degree in Biology from Sul Ross State University (1972), and his undergraduate work was completed at Sul Ross in 1970 with a bachelor’s of science degree.
 Dr. Priest has an extensive background in both the public school system while coaching and teaching and also in the corporate fitness world as a former director at the Cooper Aerobics Institute in Dallas.
-He currently directs the Psycle® program at Tarleton where they train individuals with neurological disabilities.
+He currently directs the Team Kinesiology® program at Tarleton where they train individuals with neurological disabilities.
 He teaches exercise physiology, kinesiology and electrocardiography along with other classes, and he has been at Tarleton since 1991.

 Contact Us